waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 end
 ```

+Note:  Why do we POST to `/links` and not `/links/new`?
+Why do we GET `links/new`?
+Discuss this with your pair partner.
+Does the message structure help us to infer the intent of each message?

 ### Starting with a clean slate
 When we run our feature tests, we want each test to run from a clean start right?
 Think about how this has been handled in previous projects.